dapias/ST1Ds/README.md

 - [Julia](http://julialang.org/downloads/)

+## Usage

+There is a jupyter notebook in the folder `Examples` called `Running Simulations.ipynb` where the usage of the main functions is illustrated.

 ## Authors

+If you find some problems with the package, do not hesitate to contact us

-Diego Tapias (Facultad de Ciencias, UNAM) diego.tapias@nucleares.unam.mx
+- Diego Tapias (Facultad de Ciencias, UNAM) diego.tapias@nucleares.unam.mx

-David Sanders (Facultad de Ciencias, UNAM) dpsanders@ciencias.unam.mx
+- David Sanders (Facultad de Ciencias, UNAM) dpsanders@ciencias.unam.mx

 *2016*